Álex González (shortstop, born 1977): Boston Red Sox (first stint)

-Boston Red Sox

 Before the 2006 season, the Boston Red Sox signed González as a free agent to a one-year contract worth $3 million, plugging a hole in the starting lineup after the trade of shortstop Édgar Rentería to the Atlanta Braves.
 He reunited with former Marlins' teammates Josh Beckett and Mike Lowell who were traded from Florida to Boston earlier.

 González's signing with the Sox marked the second time he had replaced Rentería as the shortstop; Renteria had just left the Marlins for the St. Louis Cardinals before González joined the team in 1998.

 Cincinnati Reds

 On November 18, 2006, he signed a three-year, $14 million contract with the Cincinnati Reds.
 In 2008, an MRI showed that Gonzalez still had a fracture in his left knee.

 He was named Player of the Week for the week of April 29, 2007.